 Michelle completed her dietetic internship at Cornell University, her Masters of Science in Human Nutrition and Functional Medicine from University of Western States, and is board certified in sports nutrition.

-Jamie Foti MS, RDN, INFCP, is a functional and integrative dietitian who truly believes in the power of food as medicine.
+Danielle is a functional nutritionist who successfully optimized her own autoimmune disease using the power of food as medicine.

 Christina Palmisano, MS, MBA, RDN, LD, IFNCP, is a functional and integrative dietitian who is inspired by the immense impact diet, lifestyle habits, and relationships have on health.